idr4n/github-monochrome.nvim/README.md

 A set of monochromatic light and dark color schemes for Neovim, inspired by [huytd/vscode-github-light-monochrome](https://github.com/huytd/vscode-github-light-monochrome) and [Nishantdd/github-monochrome-zed](https://github.com/Nishantdd/github-monochrome-zed).

-The following styles (themes) are available at the moment: **light, dark, tokyonight, rosepine, and rosepine-dawn**.
-Few others variations are planned to be added.
+The following styles (themes) are available at the moment: **light, dark, solarized, tokyonight, rosepine, and rosepine-dawn**.
 Extra themes are included for [Alacritty](https://github.com/alacritty/alacritty) and [Ghostty](https://ghostty.org/).

 The project structure follows closely [Tokyonight.nvim](https://github.com/folke/tokyonight.nvim).
 Therefore, the theme configuration is very similar, and thanks to this, it allows for a high degree of customization ([see bellow](#configuration)).